spine-tools/Spine-Toolbox/docs/source/settings.rst

    :align: center

 - **GAMS executable** Path to GAMS executable you wish to use to execute *GdxExporter* project items and *Tool* project items that use a GAMS Tool specification.
-Leave this empty to use the system GAMS (i.e. GAMS set up in your system PATH variable).
+See :ref:`Setting up External Tools`.

 - **Julia executable** Path to Julia executable you wish to use to execute *Tool* project items that use a Julia Tool specification.
-This is the Julia executable that will be used in the embedded Julia Console and also the Julia that is used when executing Julia Tool specifications as in the shell.
-Leave this empty, if you wish to use the system Julia.
+See :ref:`Setting up External Tools`.

 - **Julia home project** Set the Julia home project here.